code-supply/deps_nix/README.md

 internals to allow you to choose packages from certain environments.
 It also supports git and path dependencies.

+## Using to package Phoenix projects for release

+See [nix-phoenix](https://github.com/code-supply/nix-phoenix) for instructions and a flake template.

 ## Why?

 You want this if you plan to release your Elixir project using nixpkgs'